betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 (the cousin to
 [Work Breakdown Structure](https://en.wikipedia.org/wiki/Work_breakdown_structure))
 is a useful skill in breaking large changes into smaller, manageable steps.
+* A good housekeeping attitude
+(*while I am here fixing problem A, why don't I go ahead and also fix problem B*) leads to mixing independent changes in the same PR and to larger PRs.

 It is a [best practice](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/) to keep PRs small.
 The smaller the better.
 When many changes